Shiners' War: Overview

-In 1832, the Rideau Canal had just been constructed, thus leaving many Irishmen who worked on the canal out of work.
-To add, the lumber industry was dominated by French Canadians and, at the time, the Irish were considered to be at the lowest rung of the social ladder due to historical antipathy and their refusal to assimilate.
-These now-unemployed Irish lumbermen moved to the Bytown area (now Ottawa Valley), where they began to displace the area's French timber workers.
+In 1832, the Rideau Canal had just been constructed.
+Its completion left many Irishmen out of work.
+To add to the unemployment, the lumber industry was dominated by French Canadians.
+At the time, they considered the Irish to be at the lowest rung of the social ladder due to historical antipathy and their refusal to assimilate.
+Many Irish lumbermen were laid off and moved to the Bytown area (now Ottawa Valley), where they displaced some of the area's French timber workers.

-Peter Aylen, a major Irish timber operator, was sympathetic to these Irishmen, gaining him their allegiance.
-He would organize a gang of Irish supporters—calling them the "Shiners"—to attack other timber operations.
+Peter Aylen, a major Irish timber operator, was sympathetic to the Irishmen, gaining him their allegiance.
+He organized a gang of Irish supporters—calling them the "Shiners"—to attack other timber operations.
 Aylen personally gained an advantage from this violence (which was primarily in the form of brawling) as it disrupted his competitors.

 The Shiners were accused of such crimes as assault, arson, rape, and murder.
 On one occasion, the pregnant wife of a farmer, who had upset the Shiners somehow, was attacked while driving home in a sleigh with other female family members.
 Beaten with sticks, the farmer's wife attempted to jump to safety, but her clothing got caught in the sleigh and she was dragged over the frozen ground before coming free.
 The Shiners cut her horses loose from the sleigh, running them off.
 The horses managed to find their way home the next day; their ears and tails had been mutilated.
-Other actions attributed to the Shiners' campaign of terror included stripping children naked in the snow, polluting wells, accosting women in the street, and shattering windows.
+Other actions also attributed to the Shiners' campaign of terror included stripping children naked in the snow, polluting wells, accosting women in the street, and shattering windows.
 On one occasion, they reportedly broke up a funeral procession and threw the coffin off of the hearse into the street.